 Using such features allows companies to interact with customers through various channels, including websites, emails, phone calls, and chatbots, with a more personalized approach.

 Sending out newsletters to your loyal customers or subscribers lets you engage them in your company’s news, blog articles, industry trends, exclusive offers, etc.

-Addressing the recipients personally allows for creating a more individual approach which can potentially increase customer loyalty and engagement.
+Addressing the recipients personally allows for a more individual approach that can potentially increase customer loyalty and engagement.

 5. Educate your audience to build trust and brand loyalty

 Last but not least, educate your existing customers to increase their trust and loyalty.

 Such activities are necessary as they allow your customers to benefit more by interacting with your offered services.